uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Survivors and family members who were present in the audience spoke out, saying, “Truth, tell the truth.”
 Brother Cavanaugh replied, “If you give me a chance, I will tell you the truth.”
-When TRC Chair Justice Murray Sinclair intervened to ask the audience to allow Brother Cavanaugh to finish his statement, he was able to do so without further interruption.
+When =|TRC=Truth and Reconciliation Commission of Canada= Chair Justice Murray Sinclair intervened to ask the audience to allow Brother Cavanaugh to finish his statement, he was able to do so without further interruption.
 Visibly shaken, Cavanaugh then went on to acknowledge that children had also been abused in the schools, and he condemned such actions, expressing his sorrow and regret for this breach of trust.

 > I can honestly say that our men are hurting too because of the abuse scandal and the rift that this has created between First Nations and church representatives.